 Cedar Point Amusement Park

-Whether you have teens that have come to Cedar Point to ride Top Thrill Dragster or tots that will spend their day hopping from ride to ride in Camp Snoopy, there really is something for everyone at Cedar Point Amusement Park.
+Whether you have teens that have come to Cedar Point, Ohio to ride Top Thrill Dragster or tots that will spend their day hopping from ride to ride in Camp Snoopy, there really is something for everyone at Cedar Point Amusement Park.
 Families can arrive first thing in the morning at rope drop and spend upwards of twelve hours in the park on a summer’s day.
 Cedar Point has been in operation since 1870, making it the second oldest amusement park in the United States.
 It earns its nickname of “America’s Roller Coast” by being located right on the shores of Lake Erie.
 The park even has its own beach!
 With 17 roller coasters it is second to only California’s Six Flags Magic Mountain in the coaster count.

 I’m happy to report that you don’t have to be a hard-core thrill seekers to enjoy a day at Cedar Point.
 I was concerned that with all of Cedar Point’s record-breaking coasters, my somewhat timid 8-year-old son might leave Cedar Point without having braved a single coaster.
 Fortunately, there are coasters for kids of all ages and temperaments.
 We happily rode the 1964 Blue Streak wooden coaster again and again as well as the sky ride, Ferris wheel, and countless carnival type rides.
 I was still negotiating “just one more ride” with my 8 year old after spending a full 8 hours in the park.

 Cedar Point makes Trekaroo’s list of one of the Top 10 Things to Do in Ohio with Kids!